jebif/jebif_website/README.md

 In case they aren't logged in, a login button and a Registration button are displayed.
 Else, it's a Profile button and a Logout Button.
 The admin(s) have its Profile Button replaced by an Admin Button, with a page  showing links to their own profile or various Admin functions (like validating Membership of Users).

+## Elections

 ## Miscellaneous
 Made by Alexandre Lerévérend: ask for any question.

+### TODO:
+-cron in users is not correct yet, some unknown files are called (need to change links) -navbar isn't aesthetic yet
+-remove unwanted old code (currently commented) when sure it's not needed -check if emails are sent correctly ( maybe some changes in settings for that too, plus all the methods and functions in users)